 - Hypoglycemia, type 2 diabetes

-- IBS symptoms, ulcerative colitis, acid reflux, heartburn, indigestion, malabsorption, leaky gut
+- Irritable bowel symptoms, ulcerative colitis, acid reflux, heartburn, indigestion, malabsorption, leaky gut

 - Imbalanced brain chemicals

-- Immune deficiencies, low immune function, low sIgA
+- Immune deficiencies, compromised immune function, low sIgA

 - Insomnia and difficulty sleeping